morimekta/providence/docs/_posts/2018-01-04-annotations.md

 * `java.exception.class` Which exception class to inherit from.
 This must be the full class path of an exception.
 Note that whether it is an exception is not checked in the generator, it is plainly trusted as the exception class.
+  The exception *must* have a constructor with a single string argument which sets the exception message.
 * `java.service.methods.throws` Which replaces the declared exceptions with the given exception class on the **service interface only**.
 Also note that:
     - The property is **not** inherited, and only applies to the methods declared on